 The more I envisioned all the answers I could create, the stepping-stones leading me to them began ‘magically’ landing in my path.

-I allowed them to guide me, used them to navigate home situations and even relied on them so much that I began speaking less and listening in more.
+I became intentional with my feelings before I realised that I was directing my thoughts and shaping my world.
+I allowed them to guide me, used them to navigate home situations and even relied on them so much that I began speaking less and listening inwards more.

 Back to that afternoon in my bedroom: the relief and the smile on my face were from proud acknowledgment of where I’d come from.
-The scene I’d always held firm in my mind as a girl was of me walking away from my abusive and uninspiring home life.
+The scene I’d always held firm in my mind as a girl was of me walking away from an abusive and uninspiring home life.
+No doubt about it.

-Yes, my heart ached for my grief-stricken father, a truly good man who will never be the same.
+My heart ached for my forlorn father, a truly good man who will never be the same.
 I felt pangs of regret for my young stepsister, knowing that our relationship was coming to a close for now.

 But as my feet moved down the stairs my posture shifted and I felt whole.